 When your dog is feeling a bit under the weather, it can be a stressful time for both of you.
 Here are some ways to nurse your sick canine back to health, without making them feel worse than they already do.

 Dogs can’t care for themselves when they are under the weather, so it is up to pet parents to provide loving support and the conditions for a successful recovery.
-Properly caring for your sick dog not only helps them to feel better faster, it can also save you money by eliminating the need for return trips to the veterinarian.
+Properly caring for your sick dog not only helps them to feel better faster, but it can also save you money by eliminating the need for return trips to the veterinarian.

 This article will cover everything you need to know when it comes to caring for a sick dog, including proper rest and exercise, how to avoid tummy upsets, post-op care, and identifying problems.